 7:00 p.m. – 8:00 p.m.
 ET

-Following every event, attendees are invited to stay for a casual reception.
+Following every event, attendees are invited to enjoy a casual reception.

 OPERA America’s National Opera Center